airbytehq/airbyte/docs/contributing/contributing-to-airbyte/README.md

 ## **Reporting Bugs**

-**‌**Bug reports help us make Dataline better for everyone.
+**‌**Bug reports help us make Airbyte better for everyone.
 We provide a preconfigured template for bugs to make it very clear what information we need.

 ‌Please search within our [already reported bugs](https://github.com/airbyteio/airbyte/issues?q=is%3Aissue+is%3Aopen+label%3Atype%2Fbug) before raising a new one to make sure you're not raising a duplicate.